 Minimizes Pressure Ulcers

-This figure gauges the percentage of long-term residents which developed new or worsened pressure ulcers.
-Many experts believe that pressure ulcers are a solid measure of nursing care quality.
+This datapoint indicates the percent of long-term residents who suffered from new or worsened pressure ulcers.
+We have found that pressure ulcers are a solid barometer of quality of care.

 Minimizes Serious Falls